 In addition, it is the Company's policy that each director attends the annual meeting absent exceptional circumstances.
-Each director that was then a member of the Board of Directors attended the Company's 2017 annual meeting.
+Each director attended the Company's 2018 annual meeting.

 Board Leadership Structure and Role in Risk Oversight

 John Stroup, President and Chief Executive Officer of the Company, serves as Board Chairman.
 Mr. Stroup provides strategic planning expertise, general management experience, and in-depth knowledge of the Company, and, as Chairman of the Board, acts as an important liaison between management and the Company's non-employee directors.